9 Political Science Research Opportunities for High School Students

 Acceptance Rate: Low, 30 spots per term.

-The U.S. Senate Page Program offers high school juniors a rare chance to engage directly with the legislative process in Washington, D.C.
-This prestigious program provides hands-on experience in governance, as you assist senators by delivering correspondence, preparing the Senate Chamber for sessions, and supporting roll call votes.
+The U.S. Senate Page Program offers high school juniors a chance to engage with the legislative process in Washington, D.C.
+This prestigious program provides experience in governance as you will assist senators by delivering correspondence, preparing the Senate Chamber for sessions, and supporting roll call votes.
 Sponsored by U.S. senators, you will take on meaningful roles that contribute to the day-to-day operations of the Senate.
+As a Page, you’ll live in supervised housing with covered expenses like rent and laundry.
+The program focuses on mentorship, allowing you to work with Senate staff.
+With only 30 spots per term, this program is highly competitive.
+To learn more about this program, check out our complete guide here.

-Location: Remote and in-person (Philadelphia, PA) options available
+Location:Â Remote and in-person (Philadelphia, PA) options available

-Eligibility: High school students authorized to work in the U.S.
+Eligibility:Â High school students authorized to work in the U.S.

-Acceptance Rate: Competitive, with a low cohort size.
+Acceptance Rate:Â Competitive, with a low cohort size.

-The Foreign Policy Research Institute (FPRI) offers competitive remote and in-person internships for high school students passionate about international relations.
-This program pairs you with scholars and professionals to develop skills like communication, collaboration, and critical thinking while gaining hands-on experience in foreign policy research and analysis.
+The Foreign Policy Research Institute (FPRI) offers competitive remote and in-person internships for high school students interested in international relations.
+This program pairs you with scholars and professionals to develop skills like communication, collaboration, and critical thinking while gaining experience in foreign policy research and analysis.
+You’ll attend weekly seminars on foreign policy and career development, and have access to all FPRI events.
+A key aspect is working on a research paper with potential for publication.
+Internships in research, events, communications, and operations allow you to tailor your experience.
+To learn more about this program, check out our complete guide here.

-Location: University of California, Los Angeles, CA
+Location:Â University of California, Los Angeles, CA

-Cost: $4,236; Scholarships are available.
+Cost:Â $4,236; Scholarships are available.

 Eligibility: Open to students in grades 9–12 who are at least 15 years old.

-Application Deadline: June 13
+Application Deadline:Â June 13

 Program Dates: June 23 – July 11